astropy/astroquery/docs/simbad/simbad.rst

         M   5 229.63841666666673 ...
 2010AJ....140.1830G      M   5

-We can see that the messier objects are indeed found.
-Their ``main_id`` is not necessarly the one corresponding to the wildcard expression.
-The column ``matched_id`` will return which identifier was matched.
-The wildcard parameter can often be replaced by a way faster query done with `~astroquery.simbad.SimbadClass.query_objects`.
+The messier objects from 1 to 9 are found.
+Their ``main_id`` is not necessarily the one corresponding to the wildcard expression.
+The column ``matched_id`` contains the identifier that was matched.

+Note that in this example, the wildcard parameter could have been replaced by a way faster query done with `~astroquery.simbad.SimbadClass.query_objects`.

+Wildcards
+"""""""""

-Wildcards are supported by:
+Wildcards are supported in these methods:
  - `~astroquery.simbad.SimbadClass.query_object`
  - `~astroquery.simbad.SimbadClass.query_objects`
  - `~astroquery.simbad.SimbadClass.query_bibcode`

-The wildcards that are supported and their usage across all these queries is the same.
-To see the available wildcards and their functions:
+To see the available wildcards and their meaning:

 .. code-block:: python